bigin/Scriptor/docs/install.md

   that exposed `bin/scriptor` over HTTP would still be refused at the SAPI check on the first line of the script.
 - There is no default admin password.
-The command rejects passwords under 12 characters and a small blocklist of obvious defaults (including this project's old Docker demo password).
+The command rejects passwords under 8 characters and a small blocklist of obvious defaults.
+  The editor's login flow rate-limits failed attempts via `LoginAttempts`, so the 8-char floor plus lockout is the real brute-force defence; the blocklist is a copy-paste catch.
 - The "already installed" check looks at the actual database, not a lock-file.
 An attacker who can delete files under `data/` cannot trigger a re-install that would overwrite credentials.